-The health and fitness industry has gotten a makeover the last decade.
+The health and fitness industry has gotten a makeover in the last decade.
 From new exercise regimes such as CrossFit and soul cycle, to break through diet plans and nutritional revelations; no stone has been left unturned when it comes to maximizing the general fitness enthusiasts’ level of health.

 Part of this revolution has been the push for mobility and mobility tools to aid in recovery and decrease pain or injury.
-The most common mobility to use is a foam roller.
+The most efficient mobility tool to use is a foam roller.
 The exact science behind how foam rolling benefits the body is still being researched but if you are someone who suffers from an aching or painful back then there are several perceivable benefits you can tap into by foam rolling today.

-Benefits of Foam Rolling for Back Pain
+Benefits of a Foam Roller for Back Pain

 Types of Foam Rollers

 Not all rollers are created equal.
 In general, there are two categories of foam rollers: Styrofoam rollers and tubed PVC rollers covered in padding.
 Styrofoam rollers may be ok for beginners, but these types of foam rollers are generally too soft to create any significant change in the muscle tissue, specifically as a foam roller for back pain.
 Aside from that, the foam also deteriorates quickly and needs to be replaced often.